2014 Odesa clashes: Escalation into clashes

 This rally was attacked by a 300-strong mob of Odesskaya Druzhina (Одесская дружина) members armed with bats and firearms at Hretska Street.
 Police did not attempt to separate the two rallies from one another.

 As reported by the Council of Europe, police officers made little, if any, effort to intervene and stop the violence, and video footage gave rise to allegations of collusion between the police and anti-Maidan protesters (para.
 20 and 78).
 Another circumstance which raised suspicion was that police officers put red adhesive tape around their arms, as did anti-Maidan protesters, to identify themselves (para.
 79).
 The UN Human Rights Monitoring Mission in Ukraine also reported an inadequate police presence to ensure security.
 Some 700 police officers were deployed at the stadium, a further 100 officers followed the pro-unity rally, a few dozen were deployed at Kulykove Pole; about 100 officers were standing by in the vicinity.

 Following the attack on the pro-Maidan rally, numerous fights broke out.
 Both sides fought running battles against one other, exchanging stones and petrol bombs, and built barricades throughout the city during the afternoon.
 According to OHCHR both sides had various kinds of helmets, masks, shields, axes, wooden or metal sticks, and firearms.
-According to OmTV there were mostly air pistols and the first actual firearms use was by Antimaidan activist Vitaly Budko ("Botsman") who opened fire with an AK-74 rifle using 5.45 bullets.
+According to OmTV there were mostly air pistols and the first actual firearms use was by Antimaidan activist Vitaly Budko ("Botsman") who opened fire with an 5.45 mm AK-74 automatic rifle.
 Witnesses pointed out that he was shooting from behind the police line, effectively covered by the law enforcement operatives.
-The first victim was Igor Ivanov, who died from a 5.45 bullet.
+The first victim was Igor Ivanov, who died from a 5.45 mm bullet.
 Some shots were fired from the roof top of the Afina shopping centre to shoot down at the crowds.
 Budko later left the scene in ambulance together with police commander Dmitry Fuchedzhy (Russian: Дмитрий Фучеджи).
 Afterwards the pro-Russian activists claimed that Budko was using blank rounds or, in another version, an airsoft replica.
-However, analysis of videos by the 2 May Group proved that Budko was indeed using a real AK-74 with live rounds.
+However, analysis of videos by the 2 May Group proved that Budko was indeed using a combat AK-74 with live rounds — the rifle does not have blank-firing adapter installed and spent cartridge cases are clearly seen being ejected, which is only possible with live rounds.
 Fuchedzhy shortly after fled to Russia and obtained Russian citizenship, while Russian law enforcement denied any legal help to Ukrainian investigation of his role in the tragedy.

 Videos from the killing of Ivanov, rapidly spreading in social networks, was – according to people interviewed by OmTV – the tipping point in the conflict and resulted in bringing in a large number of Molotov cocktails, further airguns and hunting rifles to the conflict.
 Four anti-Maidan activists died from firearms shortly after on Hretska Ploshcha: Evgeniy Losinsky, Alexandr Zhulkov, Nikolai Yavorskiy – from hunting bullets, and Gennadiy Petrov – from 5.6 bullets.